 - Bachelor of Science in Nursing (BSN): The Bachelor of Science in Nursing degree program is accredited by the Commission on Collegiate Nursing Education (CCNE).3

 - Master of Science in Nursing (MSN): The Master of Science in Nursing degree program is accredited by the Commission on Collegiate Nursing Education (CCNE).3

 Additionally, students may also enroll in any of Rasmussen College’s more than 30 online programs through the Tampa/Brandon campus and have access to on-campus support.

 What resources and support services are offered at the Tampa/Brandon campus?

 Rasmussen College’s Tampa/Brandon campus is your one-stop shop for support, with study spaces, on-campus tutoring and high-tech computer labs.
 Stop by to not only see your advisor and chat with friends, but also to hit the books and focus in a supportive environment.

-Students come from other Florida campuses to use the classroom, Stern says, and it’s a tech-forward way of ensuring students get the best instruction possible.
+Sperling says students come from other Florida campuses to use the classroom and it’s a tech-forward way of ensuring students get the best instruction possible.

 Tutoring, Career Services and the Library and Learning Services are offered online and are available to all students.
 Online technical support is available to all Rasmussen students 24/7.

 How is the Tampa/Brandon campus involved in the local community?